VLD: Visual Language Goal Distance for Reinforcement Learning Navigation: Experiments

 We design experiments to demonstrate that our distance function provides a meaningful measure for navigation by producing predictions that correlate with ground-truth distances.
-In particular, we focus on verifying that the predicted distances have the potential to serve as a reliable navigation signal even in cases where there is no visual overlap between the agent’s current observation and the goal image.
+In particular, we focus on verifying that the predicted distances can serve as a reliable navigation signal even when there is no visual overlap between the agent’s current observation and the goal image.

-\subsubsection{Baselines}
+\subsubsection{Baselines.}